Markbygden Wind Farm

-The Markbygden Wind Farm is a series of interconnected wind farms in the Markbygden area west of Piteå, Norrbotten county in northern Sweden.
-The project is expected to be completed by 2025 and might have a capacity of up to 4,000 megawatts (MW), comprising up to 1,101 wind turbines.
+The Markbygden Wind Farm is a series of interconnected wind farms in the Markbygden area west of Piteå, Norrbotten County in northern Sweden.
+The project is expected to be completed by 2025 and could have a total capacity of up to 4,000 megawatts (MW), comprising up to 1,101 wind turbines.
 The project was initially co-developed by Svevind AB and wind turbine manufacturer Enercon.

-Combined the Markbygden Wind Farm is already the biggest wind farm in Europe, on track to be one of the biggest onshore windfarms in the world.
+Combined the Markbygden Wind Farm is the biggest wind farm in Europe and was on track to be one of the biggest onshore windfarms in the world.

+After performing below expectations and due to an expensive long term contract with Norwegian industrial group Hydro, the company had to file for reconstruction of the company, which is a process to avoid bankruptcy.
+The current status of the project and the company is unknown.
+As of March 2025 the website is not reachable.

 Layout

 The project is divided into three larger phases plus two pilot projects, subdivided as follows: